SvenMarcus/lua-pie/README.md

 ## Overview

-Currently classy supports private and public methods as well as inheritance with polymorphism via the respective keywords.
+Currently classy supports private, public and static methods as well as inheritance with polymorphism via the respective keywords.
 Private member variables can be declared with the `self` keyword in the constructor.

 ## Usage